Adrien-lc/RoboticArm/README.md

 **STS3215** serial servo (3 Nm, 5.5 rad/s, 12V) has been selected for all the joints.

-**STS3215** serial servo allows easier wire management, position/velocity/torque feedback, and features a multi-turn encoder.
+Serial servo allows easier wire management, position/velocity/torque feedback, and features a multi-turn encoder.
 A cycloidal drive will be coupled to the STS servo to achieve the desired torque.